tommcgurl/frontend-resources/README.md

 I've decided to add a section covering what topics I'm looking into on a weekly basis.
 I'm putting it here for now until I move some of this over to a blog.

 #### Week of:
+-   May 17
+    I've fallen a bit behind in updating this post section :/ but I'm going to try and keep it up to date.
+I've been working recently on a new repo experiment.
+I have decided to start posting something I've been working on.
+It's basically my version of the popular TodoMVC.
+My plan is to make a craft beer catalogging app in a few of the popular frameworks/libraries.
+I've began posting my first version.
+It uses the [Ionic Framework](#ionic) which uses Angular.
+The repo is called [brewbook-ionic](https://github.com/tommcgurl/brewbook-ionic).
+Next I plan on implementing it in React with Flux.

 - __April 19__
     This week I thanks to a friend, I had the opportunity to attend the [April Code Genius](https://genius.engineering/photos/).
 It was an awesome meetup hosted by the folks at [Genius](http://genius.com/).
 Jeremey Ashkenas gave an awesome terminator-themed talk on transpilers and how coffeescript compiles to javascript.
 [James Somers](https://twitter.com/jsomers) from genius gave an awesome and hilarious talk on genius' image annotation feature in their [Chrome extension](https://chrome.google.com/webstore/detail/genius-beta/ccaokncpmmjiakalbcfdbfmpcaiddjdn?hl=en-US&utm_source=chrome-ntp-launcher).
 [Dave DeSandro](https://twitter.com/desandro) gave a really great talk on his carousel library [Flickity](http://flickity.metafizzy.co/) and how physics isn't as intimidating as some think.